Hemasankar007/MailMindProject2/README.md

 ## Key Features

 - **Smart Email Processing**: Processes starred emails with unread messages
+- **Draft Mode**: Creates draft replies for your review instead of sending automatically
 - **Conversation-Aware**: Identifies and responds to the most recent unread message in ongoing conversations
 - **Thread Intelligence**: Properly handles multi-message threads and conversation history
 - **Threaded Replies**: Replies are sent in the same thread as the original message for better conversation tracking